Shaamam/github-mcp-server-bash/README.md

 # github-mcp-server-bash
 Github MCP Server for Bash

-This project provides a **GitHub integration server** compatible with the **MCP (Modular Command Protocol)** specification.
+This project provides a **GitHub integration server** compatible with the **MCP (Model Context Protocol)** specification.
 It allows clients to retrieve GitHub user statistics and profile information via standard tools.

 ---